Empire Air Training Scheme – RAAF Ballarat

 In addition to the main Anson restoration project there are two additional Avro Anson cockpit sections (one is AW483) and a fantastic collection of military aviation photos from Ballarat, along with uniforms, aircraft radios, memorabilia, artifacts, aircraft models, newspaper articles and other historical information including a map and information of RAAF Avro Anson crash sites across East Gippsland.
 Numerous items in the museum have been donated to the collection.

 The museum was awarded a Conservation of a Heritage Place or Historic Collection (Community) – Special Commendation in the 2015 Ballarat Heritage Awards and is well deserved for preserving the legacy of Ballarat aviation history.
 Please visit this restoration project and museum if you are in Ballarat, it is a really interesting piece of local history where you will learn there is more to Ballarat than just the 1850’s gold rush!

 The Friends of the Anson Air Museum (Airport Road, Ballarat, Victoria) is open weekends and public holidays from 1pm to 5pm or by arrangement.
 Alan J. Penhall can be contacted via firstname.lastname@example.org or telephone (03) 5332 4651.
-Everything in regards to the restoration and museum is done on a shoestring budget with the aid of donations from museum visitors, so any contribution to help complete the project would no doubt be greatly appreciated!
+Everything in regards to the restoration and museum is done by volunteers on a shoestring budget with the aid of donations from museum visitors, so any contribution to help complete the project would no doubt be greatly appreciated!
 I would like to personally thank Alan for his time and being so welcome during my visit to the museum in April 2016.
 Much appreciated!

 UPDATE – JUNE 2016